jgorset/fandjango-example/README.md

     $ django-admin.py startproject myfacebookapplication
     $ pip install fandjango

-Add fandjango to your list of installed applications, adjust your database settings and populate it like you regularly would:
+Add fandjango to your list of installed applications, then adjust your settings and populate your database like you normally would:

     $ vim settings.py
     $ ./manage.py syncdb